LucasBehrendt/tech-blog/README.md

   - Sign in or create an account if you don't have one on [Heroku](https://www.heroku.com/)

-  - On your dashboard, click the 'New' button in the to right corner and select 'Create new app'.
+  - On your dashboard, click the 'New' button in the top right corner and select 'Create new app'.

   - Name the project and set the region to the relevant one, then click the 'Create app' button.